ashish-nagmoti/lms_app/README.md

-# lmsapp
+# LMS app

-Flutter Application created with help of figma and flutter and dart language.
+LMS aka Learning Management System is Flutter Application created with help of figma and flutter and dart language.
-It's an app made for students who wants to learn online help us in improving it
+It's an build for students and they will be able to learn online through this app. help us in improving it .